Representation Bending for Large Language Model Safety: Representation Bending

+We now explain all the steps in Algorithm 1.
 We sample a batch of safe text from safe sets, $P_s$, safe prompts, and $P_{us}$, unsafe prompts followed by safe responses, respectively, and feed them into the LLM to elicit safe representations (line 5).
 We then obtain the vector $v_s$, the difference between safe representations of $M$ and $M'$ (line 6).
 For simpler notation, we show $M_L^I(.)$ as $M(.)$, denoting representations of model $M$ for a set of layers $L$ and a set of token positions $I$.
 (Prior work typically uses for $I$ positions of last tokens of prompt, or first tokens of response, or all tokens of input \cite{von2024language, space-time, repE, turner2024steering, panickssery2023steering, zou2024improving}).
 We sample a batch of unsafe text from unsafe set, $P_{uu}$, and get the unsafe representation difference vector $v_u$ (line 7-8).
 Since we want the model not to generate unsafe text, we like $v_u$ to have big L2 norm ($M'$ be far from $M$ for unsafe representation), while we want $v_s$ to have small L2 norm ($M'$ not get far from $M$ for safe representation).
 Hence the L2 norm of these vectors are added to the loss term (line 12) with respective negative and positive signs.

 Since we also want to have stability while bending the representations, we add two loss terms with distinct purposes: KL divergence loss term between output logits of $M$ and $M'$ is added so that the model still retains its general capability when input is safe.
-A similarity term denoted by $\texttt{cos\_sim}(.)$ is added to encourage similarity between outputs of unsafe prompts, given the fact that the response of a safe LLM to most unsafe prompts would begin by refusal texts (e.g.,``I'm Sorry, I am unable to assist'', or ``As an assistant, I am unable to provide help.'') \cite{refusal, liu2023context, von2024language}.
+A similarity term denoted by $\texttt{cos\_sim}(.)$ is added to encourage similarity between outputs of unsafe prompts, given the fact that the response of a safe LLM to most unsafe prompts would begin by refusal texts (e.g.,``I'm Sorry, I am unable to assist'') \cite{refusal, liu2023context, von2024language}.
 In lines 9-10, a batch of unsafe text are sampled and are added to a set $A_u$.
 Method $\texttt{cos\_sim}(.)$ computes average of cosine similarities between all pairs in the set $A_u$.
 Since the batch size is often not big for LLMs, the complexity of this loss is manageable.
 By minimizing this loss for model $M'$, this algorithm makes the LLM safe.